 How To Apply

-If you are interested in applying for this program, please email Corinne Beverly firstname.lastname@example.org at the Study Abroad Office right away so that she puts you on the program mailing list and you get all the updates on the program.
+If you are interested in applying for this program, please email Rebekah Bell email@example.com at the Education Abroad Office right away so that she puts you on the program mailing list and you get all the updates on the program.

 Financial Aid and Scholarships

 Additional scholarships specifically for study abroad will be made available starting in Fall 2023.